 You don’t have to commit to an hour-long treadmill session at the gym right away.
 Start slow with a 10-minute workout before you take a shower.
 Try doing reps of pushups, mountain climbers, jumping jacks, and crunches before you eat breakfast.
 You can even take your dog for a walk in the morning, go for a bike ride, or vow to take the stairs instead of the elevator at work.
 Slowly increase the amount of time and the intensity of your workout, and before you know it, you’ll be a morning workout warrior!

 If your new exercise routine is shaving off time for breakfast, don’t just skip eating.
 There are several options for eating healthy breakfast options on the go from Jenny Craig.
-Try an Egg, Cheese, and Turkey Sausage Burrito or a Turkey Bacon and Egg White Sandwich, and you’ll be on your way!
+Try an Egg, Cheese, & Turkey Sausage Burrito or a Turkey Bacon & Egg White Sandwich, and you’ll be on your way!